Consensys/doc.rollups/docs/Reference/Configuration-File.md

 #### `invalid_operations_consumer_group_id`

-Id of the Kafka consumer group for the invalid operations topic.
+ID of the Kafka consumer group for the invalid operations topic.

 !!! important

-    We recommend you use a different Id for each operator instance.
+    We recommend you use a different ID for each operator instance.

 ### `api`